When you purchase through links on this site, I may earn an affiliate commission. Learn more ›

 Practicing with multiple tablets at the same time can be laborious.
 Photo: tablets-for-musicians.com

-1. Apple iPad Pro 12.9 and 11-inch
+1. Apple iPad

 Sheet music on the 12.9-inch iPad Pro.
 Photo: tablets-for-musicians.com

-Which iPad model is best for musicians?
+Which iPad model is best for reading sheet music?

-The 12.9-inch iPad Pro is definitely Apple’s best tablet for reading music.
-Its display is slightly smaller than a sheet of paper.
-To be precise, the area of the 12.9-inch iPad Pro’s display is 85.5% of Letter paper size, and its aspect ratio is also very similar:
+The 13-inch iPad Pro (2024) is definitely Apple’s best tablet for reading music.
+Its screen is slightly smaller than a sheet of paper.

-• Letter paper size: 1.29 (22:17) aspect ratio
+- Letter: 1.29 (22:17) aspect ratio

 The display of the 11-inch iPad Pro represents only 71% of the area of its 12.9-inch big brother.
 Here they are compared in Beethoven’s Piano Sonata № 12 in A-flat major (Opus 27).